katilp/opendata-howto-docker-pre-exercise/_episodes/03-docker-for-cms-opendata.md

 <p>Open the Web browser URL given in the startup message in a browser and connect with the password you've chosen.
 To test, start ROOT by typing <code>root</code> in the container prompt.
 In the ROOT prompt, type <code>TBrowser t</code> to open the ROOT graphical window.
 Check that it opens in the VNC tab in your broswer.
 If the graphical window opens you are all set and you can exit from ROOT either by choosing the option from the TBrowser window or by typing <code>.q</code> in the ROOT prompt.
 </p>

 <p> Importantly, take note of the two commands to stop noVNC and kill the vncserver in the startup message, and before exiting the container type them in the container prompt.
+If you don't do it, you will not be able to open the graphics window next time you use the same container.
 Then exit the container.
 </p>

 <div class="language-bash highlighter-rouge">